 Dr Aurore Porson

-Aurore has been a member of Atmospheric Processes and Parametrizations since joining the Met Office in 2008.
+Aurore joined the Met Office in 2008 as a scientist working on fog development and predictability.
+As part of her work on ensemble modelling, Aurore ran high-resolution ensemble forecasts of the Unified Model from 2.2 km down to 100 m to examine the predictability of the fog forecasts across the different resolutions and assess the guidance provided by the ensemble as a whole.
+Aurore also ran 4.5 km resolution ensembles over Singapore to help with the prediction of high-impact rainfall.
 Before joining the Met Office, Aurore completed a PhD in atmospheric physics at the catholic University of Louvain, within the Institut d'astronomie et de geophysique Georges Lemaitre in Louvain-la-Neuve (Belgium), where she also received her undergraduate and Master degrees.
 During her PhD she received Belgian government funding to spend over six months working at the Department of Earth and Ocean Sciences, at the University of British Columbia, developing high-resolution numerical simulations of sea-breeze scaling.
 She then did a three-year post-doc at the Department of Meteorology at theUniversity of Reading Department of Meteorology working on urban parameterization.
-Aurore now works for the mesoscale modelling group at MetOffice@Reading, at the Department of Meteorology, University of Reading.
+Aurore now works at MetOffice@Reading, at the Department of Meteorology, University of Reading.